KaushalVasava/XPhotogram/README.md

 # Instagram
 It is an instagram clone using Jetpack compose.
-I have used Rest Api, Dependency Injection, MVVM Architecture, Animations etc.
+I used dependency Injection, Retrofit2, Viewpager, Coil, Tab-layout, MVVM architecture, Flow, bottom-navigation, navigation graph, and animations.

 # Features:
 - See Posts, Stories, Tweets